noi-techpark/odh-docs/source/howto/sparql-endpoint.rst

 Working in The Playground
 -------------------------

+The playground is the place in which you can build you queries against the |odh| endpoint.
+Queries can be built using built-in or custom prefixes as well as all SPARQL operators.
+There is a validation of the queries, therefore in case of mistakes a red warning icon :opticon:`issue-opened,text-danger` will appear on the left-hand side of the offending line.

+.. note:: Generic queries might return hundreds or thousands of results, so the use of the :literal:`LIMIT` clause helps to receive quicker answers.

 .. _regular-queries:

 Working with Regular Queries
 ----------------------------

+Regular queries are predefined queries that give a glimpse of the data contained in the |odh|\.
+Regular queries are rather generic and can be used as starting point for more precise and refined queries.
+They can be edited directly in the textarea or copy and pasted in the Playground.

 .. _data-quality-queries:

 Working with Data Quality Queries
 ---------------------------------

+Data quality queries are built with purpose to verify if there are incomplete or wrong data in a dataset.